Updated Aug. 10, 2018

 Jenson says “new earners” tend to outspend their income because they “are betting on a certain future of continued earnings growth.”
 It’s great to have a positive attitude — but don’t let optimism blind you when it comes to money.
 “Buying the Louis Vuitton handbag or luxury car is tempting, but focus first on building wealth and contributing to a retirement plan,” Jenson advises.

 7. You don’t track your spending.

-Brian Lorber, a vice president with Mesirow Wealth Advisors, says affluent people consistently save money (yep, it really is that simple).
+Brian Lorber, a managing director with Mesirow Wealth Advisors, says affluent people consistently save money (yep, it really is that simple).
 But, in order to get serious about saving, you first need a clear understanding of how you spend money.
 “You might just discover that you aren’t really spending your money on the things that make you happy or that you find fulfilling,” Lorber says.
 “Prioritize your spending based on your priorities in life and then cut back in areas that make sense for your family.”

 8. You underestimate the power of compounding.

 “Earning on your earnings is the surest path to wealth,” Lorber says.
 That’s why it’s important to start saving early, to maximize your retirement account contributions and to defer taxes — so your earnings can compound more quickly.